khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

-# The weakness of the narration condemning recitation behind the Imam
+# E: The weakness of the narration condemning recitation behind the Imam

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah wa al-Mawḍūʿah_ (568--570) by Shaykh al-Albānī.